-What Is the Average Front-End Developer Salary in the USA?
+What Is the Average Front-End Web Developer Salary in the USA?

-As we can see from the table, the average front-end developer in the USA will earn a salary of $68k per year, according to Payscale.com.
+The average front-end web developer in the USA will earn a salary of $68k per year, according to Payscale.com.

 However, these numbers differ from source to source.
 Glassdoor.com estimates the median front-end developer salary in the US to be almost $89k, while a leading job search portal, Indeed.com, states that a $103k salary is the average for front-end developers in the USA.

 Naturally, front-end developer salaries differ greatly from state to state, and even from city to city within the same state.
 For example, Austin and Denver, both located in Texas, have an almost $7,000 difference.
 Meanwhile, front-end developers in San Francisco earn almost $26,000 more on average than their counterparts in Los Angeles.